 8 The Nobel Prize‑Winning Nazi

-Konrad Lorenz was a zoologist and animal psychologist who studied imprinting in baby animals.
-His work earned him the Nobel Prize in Physiology or Medicine in 1973.
-In 1940, he became a professor at the University of Konigsberg and served as a German army doctor in World War II until he was captured by Russians.
-After the war, he resumed his educational career and was awarded at least one honorary doctorate for his achievements.
+Konrad Lorenz, a pioneering zoologist and animal psychologist famed for his work on imprinting, secured the Nobel Prize in Physiology or Medicine in 1973.
+During World War II, he served as a German army doctor, later becoming a professor at the University of Königsberg.
+After the war, he resumed his academic career and accumulated at least one honorary doctorate.

 7 The Royal Photographer, Undone